 - your date of birth

-- your passport
+- your UK passport details.

-What do I do if I don’t have a National Insurance number?
+I don’t have my National Insurance number!

 What if I can’t/don’t want to register online?

 If you want to vote in England, Wales or Scotland, you can still download paper forms and post them, but should remember to do this as early as possible.
 Download a PDF form for a postal vote here, and for the proxy vote here, then send the completed form to your local Electoral Registration Office – find out where that is using this tool at gov.uk.

 For information on voting in Northern Ireland, click here.